-- (a) To secure a regular income from the woodlands. - (b) To build up a reserve of capital in the form of standing timber. - (c) To secure the highest possible return on the capital invested in the woodlands. - (d) To supply timber for estate building, fencing and maintenance. - (e) To improve and maintain shelter for agricultural land. - (f) To preserve scenic amenities. - (g) To provide cover for game. - (h) To meet a particular outside demand for timber.
+- (a) To secure a regular income from the woodlands. - (b) To build up a reserve of capital in the form of standing timber. - (c) To secure the highest possible return on the capital invested in the woodlands. - (d) To supply timber for estate building, fencing and maintenance. - (e) To improve and maintain shelter for agricultural land. - (f) To preserve scenic amenities. - (g) To provide cover for game. - (h) To meet a particular outside demand for timber. - (i) To safeguard any scheduled ancient monument(s) located on the owner's land that might be affected by the proposed forestry or associated operations.

-b

 (Sheet No)

-PLAN OF OPERATIONS: FOREST YEARS TO

-ESTATE:

 OBJECTS OF MANAGEMENT